tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/custom-styling.md

 ## Scope
-With the exception of elements rendered by third-party packages (charts and maps), this entire project was styled via vanilla `css` or `scss`.
+With the exception of elements rendered by third-party packages (e.g Mapbox, Apexcharts), this entire project was styled via vanilla `css` or `scss`.
 The absence of a UI library allows for a high degree of customizability.
 A mix of global styles and local styles was utilized to achieve the styling of this project.

 If you are interested in styling charts (Apexcharts) and maps (Mapbox), please refer to the [Custom Charts](/front-end/custom-charts) and [Custom Maps](/front-end/custom-charts) articles.